MinganMuon/dicegame-online/designdoc.md

     broadcast to whole room the updated number of players when game starts
     tell room game is starting
-    FOR TESTING: broadcast to whole room game id when client who made game wants to stop game broadcast to whole room that game is stopping remove all players from room
+    FOR TESTING: broadcast to whole room game title when client who made game wants to stop game broadcast to whole room that game is stopping remove all players from room